quocanh0810/WekklyChatbotV1/README.md

 ## Overview

 Weekly Schedule Chatbot is a fully self-hosted RAG-based system for question-answering on weekly schedules.
-Upload a .docx schedule → the system parses tables, chunks the content, generates embeddings, stores vectors in FAISS, metadata in SQLite, and uses OpenAI to answer user queries with high precision.
+Upload a .docx schedule → the system parses tables, chunks the content, generates embeddings, stores vectors in FAISS, metadata in SQLite, and uses Gemini Google to answer user queries with high precision.

 ---